Chardonnay — Viticultural Practices (2)

 Chardonnay is a versatile grape that can grow well in various types of soil, but it thrives best on the limestone, calcareous and clay soils that are usually found in its traditional growing regions.
 For example, the Grand Crus de Chablis vineyards are planted on slopes with Kimeridgian loam, clay and chalk.

 Areas outside the main region, known as Petit Chablis, are cultivated in a type of soil called Portlandia clay that results in less refined wines.
 In the Champagne region, there are chalk beds, and in the Côte d’Or, some parts of the area are formed by a mixture of clay and limestone.
-No information has been omitted in the paraphrased text.

 The wine produced in Burgundy can be affected by the amount of clay in the soil where the chardonnay grapes grow.
 This indicates that the clay content may influence the final wine.